-It is the responsibility of the Designated Safeguarding Lead to ensure that all safeguarding issues raised are effectively responded to, recorded and referred to the appropriate agency.
-They are also responsible for arranging safeguarding training for all staff and volunteers who regularly and frequently work with members people during our events and activities and that this training is regularly updated.
+It is the responsibility of the DSL to ensure that all safeguarding issues raised are effectively responded to, recorded and referred to the appropriate agency.
+The DSL is also responsible for arranging safeguarding training for all staff and volunteers who regularly and frequently work with members and others during our events and activities and that this training is regularly updated.

 All concerns of safety need to be acted on immediately.
-If Project 21 staff are concerned that a member may be at risk or is actually suffering abuse, they should report this to the Designated Safeguarding Lead immediately.
-All adults, including the Designated Safeguarding Lead, have a duty to refer all known or suspected cases of abuse to social care or the police.
-Where a disclosure is made to a visiting staff member from a different agency, e.g. sports coach or music teacher, it is the responsibility of that person to formally report the referral to the Designated Safeguarding Lead on the event/activity site, in the first instance.
+If Project 21 staff are concerned that a member may be at risk or is actually suffering abuse, they should report this to the DSL immediately.
+All adults, including the DSL, have a duty to refer all known or suspected cases of abuse to social care or the police.
+Where a disclosure is made to a visiting staff member from a different agency, e.g., sports coach or music teacher, it is the responsibility of that person to formally report the referral to the DSL at the event/activity site, in the first instance.
 Any records made should be kept securely at the Charity's registered address.
-A referral should not be delayed in order to discuss with the Designated Safeguarding Lead, if it is felt/identified that a member is at immediate risk and the Designated
+A referral should not be delayed by endeavouring to have a prior discussion with the DSL, if it is felt/identified that a member is at immediate risk and the DSL is unavailable.

-Safeguarding Lead is unavailable.
 If concerns for a child's immediate welfare remain, they should be referred to social care via Customer First using the number 0808 800 4005 or call 999.

-Recognising concerns - signs and indicators of abuse.
+Recognising concerns - signs and indicators of abuse

-Abuse is defined as a form of maltreatment of a member.
-Somebody may abuse or neglect a member by inflicting harm.
-Members may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or another young person or persons.
+Abuse is defined as any form of maltreatment.
+Somebody may abuse or neglect someone by inflicting harm.
+Abuse may occur within a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g., via the internet).
+Abuse can involve an adult or adults or another young person or persons.